dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Resource-oriented design RESTful APIs can express further actions one can do on a resource beyond standard HTTP methods.
 Custom methods typically align with the intent of the method itself and should only be used for functionality that cannot be easily expressed via standard HTTP methods.

 Types of functionalities could consist of performing a task, to undelete a resource, to cancel the last or outstanding operation (i.e., a request that is currently being processed) or to batch get a collection of multiple resources.

-Googles <hyperlink> API Design practices defines Custom Methods to have the following guidelines to be applied when choosing the HTTP mapping of a Custom Method:
+The [Google API Design Guide](https://cloud.google.com/apis?hl=en) defines Custom Methods to have the following guidelines to be applied when choosing the HTTP mapping of a Custom Method:

 1. Custom methods should use HTTP post for it has the most flexible semantics, accommodating for a wider range of input data and actions that can be done.